Pascal-Bliem/social-network-analysis---communities-and-user-importance/README.md

 # Social Network Analysis - Communities and User Importance

 ## Introduction
 In this project, I was interested in learning about structures within social networks.
-Among millions of users, can we identify communities?
+Among the users of a network, can we identify communities?
 Can we find out which users have a special role or are especially important within these communities?
 Follow along and we will try to assess how important users are in a network of over 80000 Twitter users, based on their [in-degree centrality](https://en.wikipedia.org/wiki/Centrality#Degree_centrality) and [Page-Rank](https://en.wikipedia.org/wiki/PageRank) score.
 In the second part, we will try to identify communities within the Facebook data of 783 UC San Diego students, using the [Girvan-Newmann algorithm](https://en.wikipedia.org/wiki/Girvan%E2%80%93Newman_algorithm).

 Of cource I'm not the first person asking these questions and there great libraries already out there, but since I worked on this project as part of an open-ended capstone of the MOOC specialization *Object Oriented Java Programming: Data Structures and Beyond* on [Coursera.org](https://www.coursera.org/specializations/java-object-oriented), I coded up the algorithms from scratch in Java and used [NetworkX](https://networkx.github.io/) in Python to test my code.